ktbs/ktbs/doc/source/tutorials/install/install-ktbs-behind-apache.rst

     (in two places).
     This is only required if you installed kTBS from GitHub, but it does no harm if you installed it from PyPI.

-For more information on the WSGI directives, see the `mod_wsgi documentation <https://code.google.com/p/modwsgi/wiki/ConfigurationGuidelines>`_.
+For a detailed information on the WSGI directives, please refer to the mod_wsgi documentation [2]_.

 Restricting access to kTBS
 ~~~~~~~~~~~~~~~~~~~~~~~~~~